naborlozada/Sequenzanalyse-und-Genomik-Leipzig/README.md

     Description of the steps to identify potential cases of HGT using parametric methods.

   - PHYLOGENETIC:
-    * Blast hits BEFORE (500) and AFTER (290) the redundancy filtering (*.fasta).
     * Sequence alignment (*.phy)
     * Reconstructed phylogenetic tree (no bootstrap).
-Before and after its rename.
+Before and after to be renamed.
     * Reconstructed phylogenetic tree (100X bootstrap).
-Before and after its rename.
+Before and after to be renamed.
     * PERL scripts:
        To obtain the full taxonomy information from NCBI using the ACCESSION numbers: